LineageOS/lineage_wiki/pages/how-tos/submitting_to_gerrit.md

 If you haven't yet successfully downloaded the source and generated a build of LineageOS, make sure you are familiar with those steps.
 Information on doing a build is available in the build guide for [your device]({{ "devices/" | relative_url }}).

-Setup an account on [Gerrit](https://review.lineageos.org), sign the [Contributor Agreement](https://review.lineageos.org/#/settings/agreements) and configure your Gerrit username in the Gerrit portal under **Settings -> HTTP Password**.
+Setup an account on [Gerrit](https://review.lineageos.org), sign the [Contributor Agreement](https://review.lineageos.org/#/settings/agreements) and configure your Gerrit username in the Gerrit portal under **Settings -> HTTP Credentials**.

 {% include alerts/note.html content="Creating a Gerrit account requires you to log in with Google.
 Be aware that if you delete or unlink all Google accounts associated with your Gerrit account, you won't be able to log in anymore!" %}